-Pleural mesothelioma is an incurable cancer that starts in the lung lining and is only caused by asbestos exposure.
-It is not to be confused with asbestos-related lung cancer, which affects the lungs themselves.
+Pleural mesothelioma is a cancer that starts in the lung lining and is only caused by asbestos exposure.

-Asbestos causes pleural mesothelioma by irritating healthy cells in the pleura.
-After 20 to 50 years, this long-term irritation causes healthy cells to mutate into cancer cells.
+Asbestos causes pleural mesothelioma by irritating healthy cells in the lung lining.
+After 10-50 years, this long-term irritation causes healthy cells to mutate into cancer cells.
 The cancer cells then divide at an out-of-control rate, causing pleural tumors to form in the chest wall.

 Common symptoms of pleural mesothelioma include:

 - Persistent cough

 - Rib, shoulder, or back pain